How to Explore South Lake Union, Seattle’s Tech Hub: Our Tips For First-Time Visitors

 citizenM Seattle South Lake Union

-For comfort and convenience, make your base the citizenM Seattle South Lake Union.
-A short walk from Denny Park and the iconic Space Needle, the hotel offers well-appointed guest rooms with comfy décor and en-suite bathrooms.
+For comfort and convenience, we wouldn’t hesitate to make our base the citizenM Seattle South Lake Union.
+The hotel is a short walk from Denny Park and the iconic Space Needle.
+Like others we’ve stayed at in the chain, we dig the well-appointed guest rooms with comfy décor and en-suite bathrooms.
 Tuck into a delicious continental breakfast every morning and relax over drinks in the lounge after a day of sightseeing.
+Another bonus?
+The citizenM Seattle South Lake Union is designed for tech-savvy travelers, with self-check-in kiosks and rooms that let you control lights, blinds, and temperature from a tablet.

 EVEN Hotel Seattle DTWN South Lake Union